MayaPosch/FreeRTOS_SCPI/Readme.md

 ## Building ##

-This example requires Make and the [Arm GCC-based toolchain](https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads/version-6).
-Building the project has been successfully tested with MSYS2 on Windows.
+This example requires Make and the [Arm GCC-based toolchain](https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads/version-6) (arm-none-eabi).
+Building the project has been tested with MSYS2 on Windows and under Ubuntu.

 With the dependencies installed, execute `make` to build the project.